cnring18/cordova-build-increment/README.md

 # cordova-build-increment

-###Release Notes
+### Release Notes

-v0.0.4 now supports versioning for Windows with 'windows-packageVersion' in config.xml
+v0.0.5 now supports versioning for Windows with 'windows-packageVersion' in config.xml

 ## Install